F-1 International students are eligible to extend their program dates on their I-20 if they need more time to complete their program of study.

 - Delays in graduation due to suspensions, or probations are not considered a basis for an extension.

-- An original bank statement given by the student that shows enough funds to cover the period of the extension.
+- An original bank statement or financial guarantee given by the student that shows enough funds to cover the period of the extension.

 - The bank statement can be from any individual or company.
 If the student will have two or more sponsors, there must be an original bank statement from each sponsor showing the exact amount the sponsor is willing to provide